 2) You love pasta because of the SAUCES.
 So keep eating all those sauces, but pour them over your meat & veggies instead of over the pasta.

 3) The same thing is true for tacos, fajitas, burritos, and everything else you put in a tortilla.
 You love it because of what’s INSIDE it, so put the insides in a bowl and enjoy it without the extra carbs.

 4) Use “pasta” that’s made from vegetables.
 Asian markets sell a kelp/seaweed pasta and a mushroom pasta.
 Or you could use spaghetti squash or stringed zucchini to get your “pasta” fix.

 5) Get a good cookbook to jog your creative juices.
-Most low-carb cookbooks aren’t into Real Food, but The Garden of Eating cookbook is!
+Most low-carb cookbooks aren’t into Real Food, but the Paleo Eats Cookbook is!

 6) What about pizza?
 How can you give that up?
 There are quite a few recipes out there for decent cauliflower crusts, or you can do what I do: make pizza soup!
 All the ingredients I love in my pizza, but with extra “sauce” serving as the soup base.

 1) You’ll need to kick your sweet tooth, and it’s best to do that cold-turkey.
 I promise it only takes a week (two at most)!
 See How To Cure A Sugar Fiend.